rails/rails/guides/source/getting_started.md

 install the gem dependencies that are already mentioned in `Gemfile` using `bundle install`.

+NOTE: If you're using Windows Subsystem for Linux then there are currently some limitations on file system notifications that mean you should disable the `spring` and `listen` gems which you can do by running `rails new blog --skip-spring --skip-listen`.

 TIP: You can see all of the command line options that the Rails application builder accepts by running `rails new -h`.